 3M plunged 5.3 percent, the most since November, to $88.03.
 The manufacturer of products including Scotch tape and dental braces reduced its full-year forecast as a recession in Europe and slowing Asia growth crimped sales, missing analysts’ third- quarter revenue predictions.
 Facing slowing demand, Chief Executive Officer Inge Thulin has raised prices and kept costs in check to boost profit.

 Boeing Co.
-(BA) retreated 3.9 percent to $71.11.
+(BA:US) retreated 3.9 percent to $71.11.
 The planemaker said it expects challenges next year that include a tougher defense market and higher pension expense.
 The defense unit, which accounted for 40 percent of total sales last year, is bracing for cuts in Pentagon spending, according to the Chicago- based company.
 The projected $3.5 billion in pension expense next year will be about $1 billion more than this year’s.

 Monster Beverage tumbled 14 percent to $45.86.
 The company’s energy drinks have been cited in the deaths of five people in the past year, according to incident reports that doctors and companies submit to the U.S. Food and Drug Administration.
 The FDA said the incidents are considered to be allegations, and no conclusion is drawn until an investigation is completed.

-Apple Inc. (AAPL) slid 1 percent to $604.
+Apple Inc. (AAPL:US) slid 1 percent to $604.
 The maker of iPads and iPhones forecast profit and sales that missed analysts’ predictions as Chief Executive Officer Tim Cook boosts spending to revamp the company’s line and get new products in stores by year-end holidays.
 Earlier in the week, Cook introduced a smaller, cheaper version of the iPad, designed to keep customers from buying low-cost tablets from competitors.
 Apple has soared 49 percent this year.

 Yahoo rose 6 percent to $16.79, the highest level since May 2011.
 The largest U.S. Web portal reported third-quarter earnings that exceeded the average analyst estimate by nine cents a share.
 Mayer outlined her turnaround strategy, emphasizing mobile technology and personalized services, on her first call with analysts since being named CEO in July.

-Facebook Inc. (FB) surged 15 percent to $21.94.
+Facebook Inc. (FB:US) surged 15 percent to $21.94.
 The biggest social networking site posted sales that topped analysts’ estimates, allaying concerns over its ability to make money from mobile ads.
 Chief Executive Officer Mark Zuckerberg is showing early success with the more than half-dozen services unveiled since March that are designed to help businesses woo social- network users on tablets and smartphones.

 Gamco Investors Inc.’s Howard Ward said he is fully invested in equities and sees the S&P 500 surpassing 1,500 in the next year, helped by a recovery in consumer spending and housing.
 He said the benchmark gauge for U.S. stocks was due to decline and investors should focus on earnings estimates for 2013 rather than short-term retreats.